jcmcken/bp/README.rst

 Intro
 -----

-BP is a simple CLI for populating Jinja2 templates using JSON or YAML config files for context.
+BP is a simple CLI and library for populating Jinja2 templates using JSON or YAML config files for context.
 BP also accepts context settings passed from the command line.

 Tour
 ----